nycicarus/nycicarus.github.io/_posts/events/2016-09-07-shrink-rap.md

 Icarus Project NYC…

-ps. the excellent event graphics for 'Shrink Rap' by Nadia
+ps. the excellent event graphics for 'Shrink Rap' by Nadya